GitEin11/worded_clock/README.md

 # Worded clock

-worded clock based on this https://www.deviantart.com/mowgli-writes/art/qlocktwo-conky-470067388 but instead of being updated by multiples of 5 and puzzling over the words on what the actual time is, this one that I made updates every minute
+worded clock based on this https://www.deviantart.com/mowgli-writes/art/qlocktwo-conky-470067388 but instead of being updated by multiples of 5 and puzzling over the words on what the actual time is, this one that I made updates every minute, if you have sugestion on a better arrangement of the letter just message me.
+I put alot of effort figuring the most optimized matrix hehe

 1. Install conky
 ```